 The next morning, Yuda told us that the hyenas had not been our only guests – a pride of lions stopped by too.
 I’m very glad I didn’t know that.

 Day 3 – Serengeti

-It may surprise you to learn that these guys are, by far, the deadliest of the Big 5.
+It may surprise you to learn that water buffalo are, by far, the deadliest of the Big 5.
 They get very nasty in isolation.

 We also caught several prides of lions in the middle of a late morning nap: